anko/hudkit/readme.md

    The area of the desktop represented by the union of the given rectangles become input-opaque (able to receive mouse events).
 All other areas become input-transparent.

-   The coordinate space corresponds to that of `getMonitorLayout`.

  - `callback(err, monitors)`: a function called when the request completes: